apache/privacy-website/policies/privacy-policy-public.md

 The Apache Software Foundation uses Pony Mail (DinoSource ApS, Vangedevej 223A, DK-2870 Dyssegard, Denmark) to display mailing list content to the web.
 DinoSource ApS fully supports the GDPR and DPA is on file.

+### (i) Kapa.AI

+Some project websites are using Kapa.AI to provide an advanced interface to their documentation.
+Kapa.AI is a service provided by kapa.ai Inc., 1111B S Governors Ave #6248 Dover, DE 19904, US.
+Kapa.AI services will be provided as "opt-in".
+While Kapa.AIs datacenters are located in the US, the service supports the GDPR which is also reflected in the DPA.
+Read more about the privacy policy of Kapa.AI at [their website](https://www.kapa.ai/content/privacy-policy).

 ## 5. Social Media Plug-ins

 We rely on our website on the basis of Art.
 6 para.
 1 sentence 1 lit. f GDPR social plug-ins from the social networks Facebook, Twitter and Instagram to make our company better known.